sjaehn/BHarvestr/README.md

 In contrast to standard synthesis methods which are based on oscillating waves, granular synthesis uses micro fragments of audio samples to generate sound.
 Thus, granular synthesis uses the same concept as (the majority of) pitch shifters.
-Granular synthesiziers typically generate lots of overlapping grains to produce athmospheric sound effects, full soundscapes and pad sounds.
+Granular synthesizers typically generate lots of overlapping grains to produce atmospheric sound effects, full soundscapes and pad sounds.

 Starting point for granular synthesis is a sample.
 In theory, any kind of sample can be used.
 The sample is typically chopped by the granular synthesizer into fragments of 1 to 100 ms or sometimes even longer.